dennisinfobox/pricer/README.md

 # pricer
-Single Page Web Application which is front end allowing manage price levels of underlying BOT
+A sleek and user-friendly Single Page Web Application designed to streamline the management of price levels for the underlying BOT, right at your fingertips on the front end.